 My long term goal is to be able to compete on a national and international level.
 I’m not sure if I can do that running so few miles as I do.
 However, I have a feeling that it might be enough if I can increase the intensity of my workouts, at least 3 – 4 times a week so that I’m getting the added benefit of pushing myself harder (which will be discussed in detail in Part 2).
 One final thing I do is to try and run an 50k+ distance (more than 31 miles) run each month.
 This allows my body to stay in touch with how it feels to push into higher numbers.
 Muscle memory is a great asset, but I’ll save that for Part 2.

 And before you try and stymie my sleep sacrifice with the argument “I MUST HAVE’ 8 – 10 hours of sleep”.
-Sorry, but I don’t believe that and I’ll prove it when mine and Matt’s book A Life Worth Running comes out.
+Sorry, but I don’t believe that.
 There is plenty of research to prove that the body can function at a normal level with as little as 5 – 6 hours of sleep each night (and a few that will say as little as 4).
 Again, it’s an excuse.

 What was that excuse again?

-It boils down to this, we all have excuses and for the most part they are all good.
-And that’s fine.
-I’m not going to discount anyone’s excuses or say that you don’t have viable reasons for not going after your dreams.
+It boils down to this, we all have excuses and for the most part they are all valid reasons.
+That’s fine – I’m not going to discount anyone’s excuses or say that you don’t have viable reasons for not going after your dreams.
 I get it, I really do.
 I mean, geez, all you have to do is go back a few posts to understand that while I’ve been living my running dream I’ve been finding a million and one excuses not to live my professional dream.
 Well, I’ve given up on my excuses and now I’m finding a way to make it work and WILL make it work.
 We can all do it, we just have decide how much we want to.